azat-co/fullstack-javascript/README.md

 # Live Corporate Training

-Practical Node is a work of 30+ in-person courses, workshops and classes delivered by me in-person at various companies (Walmart Labs, Cisco, Intuit, Starbucks, Capital One, OnDeck, HubSpot, VMWare to name just a few), dev schools (Hack Reactor, DevBootcamp, Flat Iron NY, etc.) and conferences (ForwardJS, Node Interactive and others).
+Full Stack JavaScript, 3rd Edition is a work of 30+ in-person courses, workshops and classes delivered by me in-person at various companies (Walmart Labs, Cisco, Intuit, Starbucks, Capital One, OnDeck, HubSpot, VMWare to name just a few), dev schools (Hack Reactor, DevBootcamp, Flat Iron NY, etc.) and conferences (ForwardJS, Node Interactive and others).
 If you need a corporate remote/online or onsite in-person training delivered by me, then [send me a message](https://webapplog.com/azat).

 # Live Public Training